H.R. 6553: TIER Act of 2025

 Federal banking regulators

-The Federal Reserve, OCC, and FDIC would need to recalculate, review, and report on threshold changes on a recurring schedule.
+The Federal Reserve, OCC, and FDIC would have to recalculate, review, and report on threshold changes on a recurring schedule.

-If H.R.
-6553 becomes law, some banks that are considered large under current law would face lighter oversight until they reach the new thresholds.
+Some banks that count as large under current law would face lighter oversight until they reach the new, higher thresholds.

 Banks above $370 billion in assets

-These firms would still remain above the bill's highest major triggers, so their regulatory treatment would change less than it would for firms just below that line.
+These firms would still sit above the bill's highest major triggers, so their regulatory treatment changes less than it would for firms just below that line.

 Congressional oversight committees